 A super refreshing soap perfect for those early mornings when you need an invigorating shower or as a great boost to your fatigued body after a long hard day.

-Peppermint leaves and a hefty dose of peppermint essential oil create a super refreshing and minty aroma.
-Perfect for those early mornings when you really need an invigorating shower or as a great boost to your fatigued body after a long hard day.
-Made with loads of unrefined cocoa butter, this is a soothing, moisturizing, and rich lathering bar.
+Perfect for those cool early mornings when you really need an invigorating shower or as a great boost to your fatigued body after a long hard day.
+Enriched with loads of Unrefined Cocoa Butter, this is a soothing, moisturizing, and rich lathering bar.

-- Tomatoes help balance oily skin, help refine enlarged pores, tighten skin and provide soothing relief for troubled complexions
+- Tomatoes help balance oily skin, help refine enlarged pores, tighten skin and provide soothing relief for troubled complexion

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.